Calm and welcoming therapy room in Glasgow

 Supervision

 I attend regular clinical supervision with a qualified supervisor.
-Supervision provides a reflective space to consider my work, ensure client safety, maintain professional boundaries and continue to develop as a practitioner.
-Client confidentiality is maintained at all times in supervision, and no identifying information is shared.
+Supervision provides a reflective space to consider my work, ensure client safety and continue to develop as a practitioner.
+Client confidentiality is maintained at all times in supervision.

 Continuing professional development (CPD)